Amos Tversky

 Much of his early work concerned the foundations of measurement.
 He was co-author of a three-volume treatise, Foundations of Measurement.
 His early work with Daniel Kahneman focused on the psychology of prediction and probability judgment; later they worked together to develop prospect theory, which aims to explain irrational human economic choices and is considered one of the seminal works of behavioral economics.

-Six years after Tversky's death, Kahneman received the 2002 Nobel Memorial Prize in Economic Sciences for the work he did in collaboration with Amos Tversky.[1]
-(The prize is not awarded posthumously.)
-Kahneman told The New York Times in an interview soon after receiving the honor: "I feel it is a joint prize.
+Six years after Tversky's death, Kahneman received the 2002 Nobel Memorial Prize in Economic Sciences for work he did in collaboration with Amos Tversky.[1]
+While Nobel Prizes are not awarded posthumously, Kahneman has commented that he feels "it is a joint prize.
 We were twinned for more than a decade."[2]

 Tversky also collaborated with many leading researchers including Thomas Gilovich, Itamar Simonson, Paul Slovic and Richard Thaler.
 A Review of General Psychology survey, published in 2002, ranked Tversky as the 93rd most cited psychologist of the 20th century, tied with Edwin Boring, John Dewey, and Wilhelm Wundt.[3]